norskeld/nrsk.dev/blog/slice-patterns-in-rust.md

 date: '2022-06-05'
 ---

-A short post on pattern matching slices and arrays in Rust, just to memorize how handy it can be.
+A short post on slice patterns in Rust, just to memorize how handy they are.

 ---